blaenk/blaenk.github.io/provider/notes/cmake.markdown

 It's important to note that the rpath corresponds to an ELF dynamic section attribute.
 Historically the attribute has been `DT_RPATH`, but recently it has fallen out of favor for a more flexible `DT_RUNPATH` which honors `LD_LIBRARY_PATH`, allowing for greater user flexibility.

-The thing with `DT_RUNPATH` is that it's [not transitive], meaning, if your binary with a specified `DT_RUNPATH` links with a library that itself loads another library via `dlopen()`, that library load won't honor the `DT_RUNPATH` --- it is that way by design.
+The thing with `DT_RUNPATH` is that it's [not transitive], meaning, if your binary with a specified `DT_RUNPATH` links with a library that itself loads another library via `dlopen()`, that library load won't honor the `DT_RUNPATH`, by design.

 In my case, the reason I wanted to set the rpath was specifically for this use case.
 The shared object I have exposes a game engine through a C API which is then loaded by LuaJIT's FFI system.
 This of course performs a `dlopen()` to load the shared object, so the rpath won't apply.
 This apparently bit other people as well, including [gnome].

 [not transitive]: https://sourceware.org/bugzilla/show_bug.cgi?id=13945
 [gnome]: https://bugzilla.gnome.org/show_bug.cgi?id=670477#c20

 A quick fix for this is to revert to using the `DT_RPATH` attribute, which can be done by explicitly setting the `--disable-new-dtags` linker flag.
-Alternative solutions would include hard coding the library name --- introducing system dependent naming conventions --- or wrapping the binary in a script that sets `LD_LIBRARY_PATH`.
+Alternative solutions would include hard coding the library name---which would introduce system dependent naming conventions---or wrapping the binary in a script that sets `LD_LIBRARY_PATH`.

 The solution gnome went with was to link with the shared object that's loaded after the fact, so that its `dlopen()` is considered to be done by the binary itself, in which case the `DT_RUNPATH` is honored.